 Live, entertaining radio always carries some risk.
 We try to get things right, and not all programmes will be to everyone’s taste.
 Where we do make mistakes, we’ll try to take appropriate action as quickly as we can.
 Please do get in touch with any comments – praise or complaints and we’ll consider them carefully.
 Contact us here

 To speak to us directly, our weekday office hours phone numbers are above.
-Should you have any difficulties, please speak to our Chief Executive, Phil Riley.
+Should you have any difficulties, please speak to our Brand Programme Director, Mike Newman.

 If you feel we have not taken the right action regarding a broadcast after contacting us, you may refer the matter to our regulator Ofcom.